-During the financial year, Mind Australia grew the provision of services in Queensland by winning additional contracts in Gladstone and Bundaberg to provide sub-acute services.
-In addition, a contract was won to provide sub-acute services in Warrnambool.
+During the financial year, Mind Australia Limited grew the provision of services in Queensland and Victoria by winning additional contracts in sub-acute services.

-Mind Australia continued to transition clients into NDIS services.
-Mind Mental Health Wellbeing Centres in various locations will enable service delivery for fee for service work including NDIS.
-Mind Australia is also transitioning clients from its residential services to NDIS Supported Independent Living services.
+Mind Australia Limited continued to transition clients into NDIS services including fee for service work and transitioning clients from its residential services to NDIS Supported Independent Living services.